A DC Stylist’s Guide to Summer Workwear

-Let’s talk about something nobody wants to admit.
-That gorgeous blazer you bought to feel like that girl in the boardroom?
-Yeah... it might actually be your enemy.
-Especially if you’re sweating through it before you even sit down for the meeting.
-I used to think suffering for style was just part of the game.
-I’d commute in the DC heat, feel myself melting in real time, and still try to sit up straight in a conference room pretending I wasn’t drenched and distracted.
 Spoiler: I wasn’t fooling anyone, and I wasn’t showing up as my best self.
 The truth?
 Looking the part means nothing if you’re too uncomfortable to own the room.
 Your wardrobe should work for you.
 Period.
 Not make you miserable while you're out here building your legacy.

-DC Reality Check
+DC Style Reality Check

 Living and working in DC taught me this lesson fast.
 Between the swampy summers and those brutal commutes from Metro stops, you learn quickly which fabrics are your friends and which ones are working against you.
 I've seen too many powerful women diminish their presence because they're managing discomfort instead of commanding the room.
 One of my clients, a government affairs executive based on Capitol Hill, came to me frustrated.
-She was constantly overheating during her walk to work, then showing up to client briefings feeling flustered, underdressed, or just damp and self-conscious.
-She didn't want to sacrifice polish, but something had to give.

 Together, we rebuilt her summer work wardrobe with breathable fabrics, lightweight cottons, linen suiting, and moisture-wicking ponte trousers.
 Not only did she stop sweating through her schedule, but she told me, "I am excited to get dressed now."

-That's the shift.
-When your wardrobe is aligned with your lifestyle (not just your title), you don't just look put-together.
-You feel unbothered and fully in command.
 When you're managing discomfort, you're not fully present.
 You're thinking about whether that blazer is showing sweat stains instead of commanding the room.
 You're fidgeting instead of projecting confidence.
 You're distracted by your outfit instead of focusing on your impact.

 And as Black women?
 We already have enough to navigate in professional spaces without our clothes adding to the struggle.
 We need every advantage we can get, and feeling confident and comfortable in our skin is one of them.

-Breathable Fabrics That Actually Work
+Breathable Fabrics That Actually Work In Humidity

 Let me save you the trial and error I went through.
 These are the fabrics that will let you breathe easily, while maintaining style and staying cool.
 A universal wardrobe is non-negotiable, so add these materials to your wardrobe arsenal.